yongjhih/RetroFacebook/README.md

 RetroFacebook turns Facebook API into a Java interface using RxJava.

-Easy to add API and model.
+Easy to add API and model for facebook.

 Inspired by retrofit.